10 Best Merrell Running Shoes Reviewed & Tested

 If you are a trail runner or someone who likes to hit more technical terrain, you will love these running shoes.
 They feature the brand’s M-Select GRIP outsole, which is perfect for rocky and uneven terrain or trails.
 These running shoes also have an effective and efficient drainage system that will make sure your feet don’t stay wet and weigh you down when you encounter any water.
 It is important to note, however, that although these running shoes are still lightweight, they weren’t designed for road running.

-Overall, these are a great pair for trail runners for neutral runners.
+Overall, these are a great pair of sneakers for neutral runners.
 They are a lightweight option to hit the trails and are really comfortable.
 They offer great motion control and are responsive enough for more difficult terrain.

 2. Bare Access 2